marcuslowndes/minipoly/README.md

 # Minipoly

-A simplified version of the popular Monopoly board game with both a CLI version and a GUI version using JavaFX.
+A simplified version of the popular Monopoly board game that can be played using either the CLI or a GUI using JavaFX.

 ## Getting Started